Vishnurams97/Alarm-sound-Recognition-with-CNN/README.md

 	Notebook file
 		- defining Model structure, Training and Testing the model.
-		- Testing the model with realtime audio.
+		- Testing the model with realtime audio input.

 	All audio samples.
    	containing,